In 2000, I was contracted by J.E. Morgan Knitting Mills, Inc. to design a product catalog cover for their popular line of Baby Morgan baby blankets.

 Below is the most accurate history I could find online for the J. E. Morgan Knitting Mills, which comes from 2007, the last year in which the company's website was active.

-The Miller Lite Holiday Village is a large dimensional stand-up I painted as a point-of-purchase display for the Molson Coors Brewing Company.
+The Miller Lite Holiday Village is a large dimensional stand-up I painted as a point-of-purchase display for the Molson Coors Brewing Company to promote Miller Lite beer.
 It was roughly four feet long and three feet tall with blinking LED lights.
 It stood on two large candy cane striped poles with cases of Miller Lite beer beneath it.

 I landed the assignment through an ad I placed in an illustrators source guide.
 There's a long-standing conception that if you show an illustration of a cow, you will get a job illustrating cows but maybe not a horse.
 Show an illustration of Halloween and you will get jobs illustrating pumpkins, ghosts, and Frankenstein.
 The illustration I showed was a painting of a Halloween ghost I had done specifically for the ad.
 I figured I'd get jobs illustrating spooky monsters.
 The funny thing is, the ad agency and the client liked that I did holiday themed art, even though it wasn't Christmas.
 They also liked my painting style.
 So, I guess if you show holiday illustrations you'll get jobs illustrating holiday scenes.
 Any holiday scenes!
 Well, that's what happened me and I was surprised as anyone.